Peter Walsh (Australian politician): Hawke government

-Walsh grew up in Doodlakine, Western Australia, where he was a wheat and sheep farmer.
-He was elected to the Australian Senate in 1974, and served as Minister for Resources and Energy from 1983 to 1984 and Finance Minister from 1984 to 1990.
-He was noted for his pro-free market views.
+Walsh served as Minister for Resources and Energy from 1983 to 1984 and Finance Minister from 1984 to 1990.
+He was noted for his pro-free market views, and was identified with the economic rationalism strain within the ALP.

 In his 1995 memoirs, Confessions of a Failed Finance Minister, Walsh was critical of his colleagues and of political processes in general for failing to curb what he saw as wasteful government expenditure, and unnecessary government intervention.
-Also in his book he corrected errors made in Whatever It Takes, the book written by former ministerial colleague and fellow Senator Graham Richardson.
+Also, in his book he corrected errors made in Whatever It Takes, the book written by former ministerial colleague and fellow Senator Graham Richardson.